facybenbook/plugin-unity-sample-vred/README.md

 ## Car Configurator Sample

-Since 2019.1, PiXYZ is proud to manage VRED scenes import directly in Unity (more info soon in the documentation).
-This comes with a set of methods and components to handle variants and animations.
+For the 2019.1, PiXYZ introduced VRED scenes import in Unity.
+This comes with a set of methods and components to handle switches and variant sets.
 This demo shows you how to use this API to list all model variants automatically, display them in a menu and select them at runtime.

 The menus are generated automatically so this demo will work with any VRED model imported with our 2019.1 PLUGIN for Unity.